 Drugs for Treating Depression, Bipolar Disorder, Obsessive-Compulsive Disorder and Other Distress

 Many of the so-called mental disorders explored within this section — including depression, bipolar disorder, obsessive-compulsive disorder, and more — are being successfully treated with medications (“pharmacotherapy”) as well as counselling and therapy.
-Some of the most popular drugs prescribed for these and other forms of psychological distress are described in our medications centre, which now has a site of its own at Minds On Meds.
+Some of the latest information available on clinical trials of medications used in mental health are available at our Trial Bulletin site.

 In This Section

 - Self-Help and Overviews

 - Web Resources in Counselling, Psychotherapy and Mental Health

 All clinical material on this site is peer reviewed by one or more clinical psychologists or other qualified mental health professionals.
 This specific article was originally published by Dr Greg Mulhauser, Managing Editor on .on and was last reviewed or updated by